Tinkerforge/evse-v2-bricklet/README.rst

 This Bricklet together with the ESP32 Ethernet Brick and the NFC Bricklet form the hardware used in the WARP2 Charger.

+The Firmware for the EVSE Bricklet 2.0 is also used for the EVSE Bricklet 3.0: https://github.com/Tinkerforge/evse-v3-bricklet.
+The hardware version is run-time detected.

-See https://www.warp-charger.com/warp2.html for more details.
+See https://www.warp-charger.com/ for more details about WARP Charger.

 This repository contains the firmware source code and the hardware design files.
 The documentation generator configs can be found at